dokku/dokku/docs/processes/process-management.md

 #### The `web` process

 For initial app deploys, Dokku will default to starting a single `web` process for each app.
 This process may be defined within the `Procfile` or as the `CMD` (for Dockerfile or Docker image deploys).
-Scaling of the `web` process - and others - may be managed via `ps:scale` or a `DOKKU_SCALE` formation file either before or after the initial deploy.
+Scaling of the `web` process - and all other processes - may be managed via `ps:scale` or the `formations` key in the `app.json` file either before or after the initial deploy.

 There are also a few other exceptions for the `web` process.